Wired Connection Klipper Configuration

 Install the Flashing Tool

-- No need to install if already installed.
+- No need to install a flashing tool for FLY host machines.

 lsusb-